On the thermodynamic origin of metabolic scaling: The model

-Part of the energy incorporated to the organism from food is used for the synthesis of ATP and proteins, cellular division, etc: it keeps the animal alive.
-The second law of thermodynamics requires that such process is inefficient, in the sense that a significant part of energy consumption is always dissipated as heat.
-Let us consider two extreme (unrealistic) situations: in one end, we would have extreme thermodynamic efficiency, where all energy consumed would be efficiently converted into work (hence violating the second law) and the whole body would be a sink of energy with no heat losses.
-In this situation, the energy consumed needs to be proportional to the total mass -total number of cells-, hence $B = k M$ for some constant $k$.
-At the other extreme of null thermodynamic efficiency, all the energy income should be converted into heat to keep the organism warm, which would work simply as a (dead) heater.
-As this energy would be subsequently dissipated through the organism surface, thermoregulation would thus put an upper bound for the amount of energy consumption, which according to surface-to-volume arguments, yields an effective "metabolic rate" $B = k'M^{2/3}$ for some constant $k'$.
-Our contention is that living organisms interpolate between these extrema: they are are neither heaters nor optimal energy sinks, but lie somewhere in between, as any thermodynamic system operating away from equilibrium.
-These hypothesis define an effective model where, if $f$ is the fraction of the energy income that is used "efficiently" by the cells to keep their metabolism working, then both work generated by metabolism and thermogenesis balances and
+{A priori, the energy intake is typically proportional to the number of cells in the organism, hence grows isometrically with body mass $M$.
+Then, the first step is to recall that part of such energy is converted into work and used in a plethora of different metabolic and physiological processes, including the synthesis of ATP and proteins, cellular division, muscle contraction etc: it keeps the animal alive.
+These processes are thermodynamically inefficient, hence part of the energy consumed is dissipated as heat.
+Such dissipation is always present, and in the case of endotherms such dissipation is complemented with an additional amount due to internal heat production.
+The key question then is to assess how efficient such energy conversion is.
+Let us consider then two extreme (unrealistic) situations: in one end, suppose that the process is totally inefficient, i.e. zero work conversion and all energy dissipated as heat.
+The organism in that case would be a simple (dead) heater radiating as a black body, using energy intake only to keep itself warm.
+As this energy would be subsequently dissipated through the organism surface, thermoregulation would thus put an upper bound for the amount of energy that can be consumed, which according to simple surface-to-volume arguments is at most balanced with heat dissipation and then scales allometrically proportional to $M^{2/3}$: this would yield an effective ``metabolic rate" $B = k'M^{2/3}$ for some constant $k'$.
+At the other extreme, we consider an ideal situation of perfect energy conversion efficiency, where all energy consumed would be efficiently converted into work and the whole body would be a sink of energy with no heat losses.
+Since energy is originally consumed isometrically, without any further geometric restrictions on heat dissipation, the energy spent would also scale isometrically, hence $B = k M$ for some constant $k$.}\\ Now, our contention is that living organisms interpolate between these extrema: they are neither dead heaters nor optimal energy sinks, but lie somewhere in between, as any thermodynamic system operating away from equilibrium.
+As such, these simple thermodynamic arguments suggest an effective model where, if $f$ is the fraction of the energy income that is used ``efficiently" by the cells to keep their metabolism working, and $1-f$ is the fraction of the energy lost as heat, there must be a balance between the isometric and the allometric term, as both mechanisms are present simultaneously.
+In principle, one can balance out these two terms by two generic weights labeled $w$ and $w'$ respectively, in such a way that the basal metabolic rate would comply with